Reasons for the Cold War: 4 Essay Questions

 (E) Beneath the seemingly friendly relations and agreements among the three leaders were very different ideas about how post-war Europe should be.
-USSR wanted a Communist Europe while USA and Britain disagreed.
+USSR wanted a Communist Europe while the USA and Britain disagreed.

 (L) Thus, it was apparent from the difficult negotiations at the Yalta conference that the wartime alliance would soon give way to differences.

-(P) Another one of the reasons for the Cold War was USA’s nuclear monopoly and the use of the atomic bomb on Japan was the final nail in the coffin.
+(P) Another one of the reasons for the Cold War was the USA’s nuclear monopoly and the use of the atomic bomb on Japan was the final nail in the coffin.

 (E) The Americans had been developing a new weapon, the atomic bomb, under the Manhattan Project since 1942.
-The USA used the atomic bombs on Japan in August to being back a quick end to the war and hoped that it would give the USA political leverage over the USSR in post-war negotiations.
+The USA used the atomic bombs on Japan in August to bring back a quick end to the war and hoped that it would give the USA political leverage over the USSR in post-war negotiations.